 Sections 12-16 are a fully executed certificate of foreign status (if applicable) along with a lead-based disclosure form, window guard form, door protocol form, and emergency contact information.

 Co-op Board Application Fees

 New York City is not cheap, and the board typically applies fees to review your application.
-This includes those for processing your board application, a credit check, and a criminal background check.
+Co-op application fees; include those for processing your co-op board application, a credit check, and a criminal background check.
 There is not much you can do about these fees, but at least you should know what to expect ahead of time.

 Fees for Purchaser to be Submitted with Application

 (CERTIFIED CHECKS OR MONEY ORDERS ONLY)

 - $125.00 credit report fee, per applicant, payable to – (non-refundable)